learner1289/Drone_Footage_Management_System/README.md

 # Drone_Footage_Management_System
+'Drone Footage Management System' connects drone owners with content creators or vloggers.
+Creators who don't own drones can buy high-quality aerial footage to improve their videos.
+Drone owners can upload and sell their footage, earning money from their recordings.
+The system benefits both sides by making it easy to buy and sell drone footage.
+It offers features like video approval, payment processing, and secure logins, ensuring smooth transactions and a user-friendly experience.
+This platform helps creators and drone owners work together efficiently.
-'Drone Footage Management System' project follows 4 pillars of Object Oriented Programming which are – Encapsulation, Inheritance, Polymorphism and Abstraction.
+This project follows 4 pillars of Object Oriented Programming which are – Encapsulation, Inheritance, Polymorphism and Abstraction.